 Our new home is in the Old Student Center, Room H-220 (also known as "H-204" on older maps), above the (as-yet unopened) Mexican restaurant occupying the former Grove Cafe space.

-Visitor parking is available in the adjacent parking lot P113, just off the corner of Gilman Dr. and Eucalyptus Grove Lane, and will run you $1/45 min (free on weekends).
+Visitor parking is available in the adjacent parking lot P113, just off the corner of Gilman Dr. and Eucalyptus Grove Lane, and will run you $2/60 min (free on weekends, but competition is tough).
 Need directions?
 Consult the UCSD Map or Google Maps.

 Coming via public transit?
 Routes 30, 101, 150, and 201/202 (Super Loop) stop at or near lot P113.

 |Office/Library Hours for Spring 2015:|

 8 PM - 11:00 PM (Games & Readings)

 |(and various unexpected times announced through Darkstar's Facebook group|

 Darkstar's extensive library contains more than 5,000 fiction and non-fiction books within the science fiction and fantasy genres.
 Additionally, our collection of such magazines as Fantasy & Science Fiction and Astounding reaches back to the early 1940s.